Archives by Month:

 In 2011 the National Research Council examined the tremendous cost of the 2010 Census and gave a recommendation that the 2020 Census should be carried out at a lower cost per household than in 2010.
 The resulting book, Envisioning the 2020 Census, is a wealth of information for further study of history, budgeting, and statistical developments.
 They claimed this was a reasonable request due to improving methods of data collection including increased reliance on the internet.
 A few years later Congress noted that the 2010 Census was so expensive that they decided to set a mandate for the bureau stating that the 2020 Census is not to exceed the cost of 2010.
 This was the first time a mandate of this kind was set, and created a target budget for 2020 of under $12.5 billion in spending.

 Despite the Census Bureau stating they will be able to achieve cost goals, staying below the cost of the 2010 Census both in total cost and cost per household, some people are skeptical.
 Recently, former Census Bureau director John Thompson raised uncertainty on meeting the estimates, noting that the new Census Enterprise Data Collection and Processing program (CEDCaP) has overrun its cost estimates by over $400 million so far.
 Additionally, the GAO’s placement of the 2020 Census on its high risk report indicates a serious concern that the project runs a significant risk of overspending.
 The 2020 Census faces many challenges in sticking to the appropriations it received from Congress.
-Our next post will discuss those in more detail before exploring some potential solutions.
+Our next post discusses those in more detail before exploring some potential solutions.

 Census 2020 Blog Posts